6 Tax Strategies That Will Have You Planning Ahead

 A better strategy to consider is monitoring your portfolio throughout the entire year for opportunities to harvest losses.
 This is especially effective if you are in a high tax bracket or have large capital gains this year.

 We automatically monitor for you on a daily basis here at Betterment if you use our Tax Loss Harvesting+ feature.

 It’s true that you have until each year’s tax filing date to contribute to your IRA for the previous year.
 However, if you’ve already maxed out your the previous year’s IRA contributions, consider maxing out this year’s IRA contributions as early in the year as possible—this can give you up to 15 extra months (January of this year to April of next year) in the market.

 Waiting until the last minute could cost you more than you think.
-In fact, funding your IRA in January has historically resulted in an extra $14,507 over any 10-year period since 1928.
+In fact, funding your IRA in January every year could provide you with an average of $8,800 more over a ten-year period.

 So if you still haven’t funded your IRA for last year, consider doing it now instead of waiting until mid-April.

 4. Execute Roth conversions in January, not December.